+It may be difficult to diagnose a hip fracture.
 The hip is comprised of a large structure of bone that forms a ball-and-socket joint.
 The buttock and thigh muscles, along with some cartilage, support the hip.

-It is very important to determine if the pain in your hip after an injury or fall is indeed a fractured hip or just pain from the injury or fall
+It is very important to determine if the pain in your hip after an

+What causes a hip fracture?
 In order to explain what causes a hip fracture, it is necessary to have some understanding of the anatomy of the hip.
 The hip is a large structure of bone that forms a ball-and-socket joint.
 The buttock and thigh muscles as well as cartilage support the hip.
 One key element of the hip that is important to understand is how blood is supplied to it.
 Blood flows through the neck of the femur (thighbone).
 If for any reason, blood flow to the hip is stopped as a result of damage; there is no alternative blood supply to that area.
 If a hip should fracture and cause the blood to stop flowing to the hip, the bone will die.
 This is one of the complications of a hip fracture.